-06 Jul Growth mindset
+06 Jul Instilling a growth mindset in kids

 Recently we have learned about the ethos and teachings of Carol Dweck on the concept of growth mindset.
-For anyone who hasn’t heard of this before, we recommend the YouTube video shown below as well as Dweck’s book, Mindset: The New Psychology of Success.
+For anyone who hasn’t heard of this before, we recommend the YouTube video shown below as well as Dweck’s bestselling book, Mindset: The New Psychology of Success.

 “If parents want to give their children a gift, the best thing they can do is to teach their children to love challenges, be intrigued by mistakes, enjoy effort, and keep on learning.
 That way, their children don’t have to be slaves of praise.
 They will have a lifelong way to build and repair their own confidence.”